johnae/whynot/README.md

 ## Development

-This project uses a test-driven approach with `devenv.sh` for reproducible environments:
+This project uses a test-driven approach with `devenv.sh` for reproducible environments.
+For detailed development guidelines, workflow practices, and project structure, please see [DEVELOPMENT.md](./DEVELOPMENT.md).

 ```bash
 # Load development environment (with direnv)